HugoDF/modern-express-start/README.md

-# [Project Name]
+# Modern Express Starter

-Boilerplate repo with:
+Express boilerplate repo with:

 - MIT License
 - Node, npm
 - tests with the `node:test` built-in
-- formatting with prettier
+- formatting and linting with Biome
 - GitHub Actions

 ## Requirements